Data protection

 How long is data stored?

-In short: your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not pass on your data without your consent!
+In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not pass on your data without your consent!

-legal basis
+Legal basis

-There is usually a contract between us and the hosting provider for order processing in accordance with Art.
+There is usually a contract for order processing between us and the hosting provider in accordance with Art.
 28 f.
 GDPR, which ensures compliance with data protection and guarantees data security.

 World4You Privacy Policy

-We use World4You for our website, including a web hosting provider.
-Service provider is the Austrian company World4You Internet Services GmbH, Hafenstrasse 35, 4020 Linz, Austria.
-You can find out more about the data processed by using World4You in the data protection declaration at https://www.world4you.com/de/unternehmen/datenschutzerklaerung.html .
+We use for our website World4You , among other things a web hosting provider.
+The service provider is the Austrian company World4You Internet Services GmbH, Hafenstrasse 35, 4020 Linz, Austria.
+More about the data collected through the use of World4You are processed, please refer to the privacy policy on https://www.world4you.com/de/unternehmen/datenschutzerklaerung.html .

 Social Media Privacy Policy Summary